mattrussell2/gradescope-autograder/README.md

 ```
 Great!
 You will need an Access Token to provide the autograder container with permissions to the repo.
 To create one, go to gitlab in your browser, and navigate to the course repository you just created.
 Next, hover over the settings cog on the lower left, and select `Access Tokens`.
 Create one.
 We suggest only providing `read repository` access to the token.
 Feel free to select whatever you'd like for the name, expiration date, and role, however role must be at least `Developer` in order to be able to pull.
 Once the token is created, copy the key.

 A note on 'secrets': The strategy for handling sensitive data in this repository (like your access token) is to have all of the relevant data be stored in enviornment variables on your system.
-In the configuration files listed below, you will often specify the *variable name* (not value), which will then be used during the build process.
-This enables you maximum flexibility in terms of not having sensitive data in the repo itself.
-You can rename these variables to whatever you'd like - we suggest adding identifiers associated with your course, in case you use the framework multiple times.

 The first example of this will be an environment variable with the remote path to your autograding repo, including the acess token copied above.
 Open your `~/.bashrc` file (or appropriate file for whichever shell you use), and add the following line (or the appropriate `export` for your shell):

 ```
 export AUTOGRADING_REPO_REMOTE_PATH="https://REPOSITORY-NAME:ACCESS-TOKEN@gitlab.cs.tufts.edu/path/to/repository.git"